-Avena Sativa and Testosterone: The Impact of the Common Oat on Male Hormones
+Avena Sativa and Testosterone: The Common Oat & Hormones

 Avena sativa or “the common oat” is the grain most people should be already quite familiar with.